 Quality is pride of workmanship. — W. Edwards Deming

-I've been writing code professionally for over a decade now.
-If you'd like to see the code I can share and hear me talk me about that which I cannot, check out the links above.
+I've been writing code professionally for well over a decade now.
+If you'd like to see the code I can share and hear me talk about that which I cannot, check out the links above.

 Programming